Join Harriman on his adventure novel tour “Quest for the Bavarian Cross” that takes in wowing highlights from both Germany and Austria

 Today is another busy day filled with adventure and historic discovery.
 After breakfast, we motor south along Germany’s most popular themed tourist route, the Romantic Road, from the medieval walled towns of middle Bavaria, where time appears to have stood still for centuries, to the green foothills of the snow-peaked Alps bordering Austria, where hikers mingle with edelweiss and the melodic voices of yodelers shepherd cows to the dairy.
 En route we’ll pass Augsburg, one of Germany’s oldest cities, named after its founding father, Roman Emperor Augustus, in 15 B.C.
 We’ll meander past historic Landsberg am Lech and its high-security prison, which made national headlines in the early 20th century when Adolf Hitler was imprisoned here after his botched attempt to overthrow the Bavarian government in the so-called Beer Hall Putsch.
 (From Nov.
 1923 to Dec. ’24, Hitler lived in cell No. 7, where he spelled out his future plans in his book “Mein Kampf,” or My Struggle, which no politician in a democratic country bothered to read, until it was too late.)
 Farther south we visit the Wieskirche, or Church in the Meadow, arguably Germany’s most dazzling example of Rococo-style, earning a place (since 1983) alongside the Taj Mahal and the Acropolis as an esteemed member of UNESCO’s World Heritage List.
-Our final destination lands us in the border town of Füssen, the southern most point on the Romantic Road, where we check in to our digs then tour Schloss Neuschwanstein: the epitome of castles everywhere, a Ludwig fantasy made real that resurrected the storybook style typically associated with chivalry and noble knights, now one of Germany’s most visited tourist attractions and our regal end to Day 4.
+Our final destination lands us in the border town of Füssen, the southern most point on the Romantic Road, where we check in to our digs then tour Schloss Neuschwanstein: the epitome of castles everywhere, a Ludwig fantasy made real that resurrected the storybook style typically associated with chivalry and noble knights, now one of Germany’s most visited tourist attractions and our regal end to Day 3.

-Salzburg (3 nights):
+SALZBURG (3 nights):

 From Füssen we swing into Austria along a stunning alpine route—one that Ludwig often took in his carriage—through an evergreen forest, past an enchanting lake (Plansee) reflecting the most brilliant emerald-green waters before crossing back into Bavaria and on to petite Schloss Linderhof.
 After our castle tour, we continue our scenic spin through the charming Bavarian countryside en route to the City of Mozart and our heavenly home for the next three nights.

-For history buffs and nature lovers, today will be another epic Highlight on our extensive tour itinerary.
+For history buffs and nature lovers, today will be another epic highlight on our extensive tour itinerary.
 We fire up the engine and roll across the Austrian border to Berchtesgaden, where authentic Bavaria will be on full display in this picturesque village nestling at the toes of the Alps.
 Imagine pine forests, quaint farmhouses, onion-domed churches, and mountain rivulets cutting through lush meadows home to lethargic cows playing tunes with the bells hanging from their necks.
 Picture men clad in lederhosen, women wearing busty dirndls, girls sporting pigtails, and hikers clutching ornamented sticks seemingly within arm’s reach of jagged peaks belonging to majestic mountains.
 It’s authentic Bavaria; it’s Berchtesgadenerland, the real deal, and Harriman can’t wait to introduce you to the sights.
-Among the many attractions on the list, we will visit Germany’s only national park in the Alps; we will descend deep within a World War II bunker beneath Hitler’s former home; and to conclude our colossal day we’ll hop a bus that will climb a steep four-mile stretch of serpentine road to an elevation of 5,500 feet, more than a mile in the sky, then we step through a 400-foot tunnel blasted into the mountain face, where Hitler’s former elevator will lift us another 400 feet within 45 seconds directly into the heart of the Eagle’s Nest soaring high above Berchtesgaden boasting sensational vistas of Bavaria and beyond.
+Among the many attractions on the list, we will visit Germany’s only national park in the Alps; we will descend deep within a World War II bunker beneath Hitler’s former home; and to conclude our colossal day we’ll hop aboard a bus that will climb a steep four-mile stretch of serpentine road to an elevation of 5,500 feet, more than a mile in the sky, then we step through a 400-foot tunnel blasted into the mountain face, where Hitler’s former elevator will lift us another 400 feet within 45 seconds directly into the heart of the Eagle’s Nest soaring high above Berchtesgaden boasting sensational vistas of Bavaria and beyond.

-Munich (2 nights):
+MUNICH (2 nights):

-DAY 9, Wednesday, September 13: Palaces & playtime
+DAY 8, Friday — Palaces & playtime

 Today is your day.
 We suggest palaces and playtime.
 To get you started, Harriman will pay your entrance into Munich’s royal residence as well as point you to other notable sites, such as Dachau concentration camp memorial; BMW museum and factory tour; and the world’s most famous beer hall, the Hofbräuhaus, a historical monument to over 400 years of brewing tradition, your chance to learn traditional Bavarian drinking songs such as “Oans, zwoa, G’suffa!”
 (One, two, chug-a-lug!), “Sweet Home Alabama,” and to perform the chicken dance in front of a live audience.